-Here’s the recipe for Shakshuka.
-If you make this I hope you’ll come back to leave a review and let me know how it turned out.Print
+Here’s the shakshuka recipe.
+If you make this, I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think.

 - Prep Time: 15 mins